Skip to Main Content

 The Law Of Enhanced Offenses

 Texas is somewhat unique in that an entire category of crime exists within the Penal Code – specifically at Sec.
 49.09 – that assesses harsher penalties on offenses if they were committed under the influence of drugs or alcohol.
-If one examines the text of the law itself, there is a list of offenses from public intoxication to intoxication manslaughter – nearly all of them deal with driving a vehicle of some kind while under the influence.
+If one examines the text of the criminal law, itself, there is a list of offenses from public intoxication to intoxication manslaughter – nearly all of them deal with driving a vehicle of some kind while under the influence.
 Section 49.09 then mandates that if someone has been convicted of any of the listed offenses more than once, the charge turns into a felony (whereas previously most of the listed crimes are class A misdemeanors).

 In essence, serious crimes are made more serious by the introduction of alcohol.
 The category of enhanced offenses seeks to make sure that distinction is understood.